CPAN-Security/security.metacpan.org/presentations/gpw2025-cpan-security-sustainability.md

 ## CRA **does not** apply to...

-* Software that is purely _part of a service_
+* Software that is purely _part of a service_*
-* Software that is covered by other regulation (NIS2, AI Act, Medical device regulations, etc.)
+* Software that is covered by other regulation
 * Software that is Open Source*

 <div style="font-size: large;">